gemini-oss/access/README.md

 Run `tox -e ruff` and `tox -e mypy` to run the linters.

+To lint the frontend, run `tox -e eslint`.
+To lint an individual file, run `npx eslint path/to/file`.

 ## Production Setup

 Create a `.env.production` file in the repo root with the following variables.
 Access supports running against PostgreSQL 14 and above.